 CPA Exam Testing Windows

-Every third month of the quarter is a blackout month when exams cannot be taken.
+Every third month of the quarter is a blackout month when CPA exams cannot be taken.

 |Quarter||Testing Windows||Blackout Month|